TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

 The only other published image of a supposed Seattle joss house that we have seen appeared in the Seattle Times in 1911 (Nov.
 26, p 41):

 As may be seen, the picture is not a good one.
-It shows the corner of one of the Kong Yick buildings, completed in the previous year, on King Street between 8th and 7th Avenues (the Wing Luke Museum now occupies the building on he left).
+It shows the corner of one of the Kong Yick buildings, completed in the previous year, on King Street between 8th and 7th Avenues (the Wing Luke Museum now occupies the building on the left).
 The arrow points to a balcony, now gone, in front of rooms that currently belong to an important four-clan association, the Lung Kong Tin Yee.
 It seems quite possible that the Lung Kong Tin Yee Association occupied the same space in 1911, and that the so-called "joss house" was the Association's private, not public, shrine.

 Lung Kong Tin Yee "Joss House," Seattle, 1911

-This page was last updated: March 22, 2013
+This page was last updated: August 30, 2018

 (UNLESS OTHERWISE STATED ALL DATA ON THIS PAGE COMES FROM THE EDITORS' OWN RESEARCH ON PRIMARY SOURCES & ARTIFACTS)